Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Pros

-- Generous Savings Opportunities: Farmers offers various savings, including up to 20% for bundling insurance and up to 20% for safe drivers through the Signal® program.
+- Generous Savings Opportunities: Farmers offer various savings, including up to 20% for bundling insurance and up to 20% for safe drivers through the Signal program.

 - New Car Replacement: If your car is less than two years old and totaled, Farmers will replace it with a brand-new vehicle of the same make and model.

-- Intense Customer Satisfaction: Farmers insurance review has a J.D.
-Power customer satisfaction score of 816/1,000, reflecting positive experiences with claims handling and customer service.
+- Great Customer Satisfaction: Farmers car insurance reviews show it has a J.D.
+Power score of 816/1,000, reflecting positive claims handling and customer service experience.

 Cons

-- Above-Average Insurance Costs: Farmers’ whole coverage insurance monthly premiums can range from $135 to $165, more than the state average of about $100 in Vermont.
+- Above-Average Insurance Costs: Farmers’ monthly premiums can range from $33 to $103, more than the state average of about $100.

 - Limited Customization Options: Farmers provide less flexible coverage add-ons than some competitors, which might not satisfy drivers seeking highly customized insurance.